ebenefuenf/quma/README.rst

     │    └── remove.sql
     └── get_admin.sql

-You can access these scripts after connecting to the database (we connect to a SQLite in memory database in this example):
+You can access these scripts after connecting to the database (in this example we use a SQLite in memory database):

 .. code-block:: python